- All services are being provided as normal at all sites except Adderbury

 In the current situation you will not be able to accompany your pet into the premises.

-At your appointment time we will discuss your pets condition with you either over the telephone or at a safe distance.
+At your appointment time we will discuss your pets condition with you either over the telephone or at a safe distance outside.
 We may then take your pet into the building for assessment and treatment.
 We will then speak to you again with our opinion and advice and treatment recommendations.

 We would respectfully ask that at the end of the consultation that you telephone our reception team to make payment.
 Where possible we ask that payment is made by card over the telephone.